 Our Hot Peppers are grown in a very special place we call Rancho Bella Vista , "farm with a beautiful view".
 Owned and operated by the Jimenez Family, this little slice of heaven is a place we are now fortunate enough to call home.
 For generations the Jimenez name has been synonymous with respect for the land and her fruits.
 This respect comes from deep migrant farm worker roots, and the pride of caring for "nuestra tierra" (our land).
 In turn, nuestra tierra has always taken care of us.

-Here is what I said more than a dozen years ago when I was starting this business…Boy have we come a long way!
+Here is what I said more than a fifteen years ago when I was starting Rancho Bella Vista as a Working Chile Pepper Farm…Boy have we come a long way!
 Thanks to all of you, you have helped me complete my CIRCLE OF LIFE.
 I will be accepting retirement as of October 1 and will have completed 35 wonderful years in state civil service the majority of these years with the Division of Rehabilitation Services.
 At my present age of 61 I can look back and remember how my VR Family has helped me be the person I am today.
 I was born in 1943 in a barrio community of South Texas.
 By the age of six I was going to the cotton fields with my mother to learn to pick cotton.
 School started at the age of seven and English is still a hard language to learn.

 At the age of 14 the Presbyterian Church took an interest in this barrio kid and gave me the opportunity to attend the Presbyterian Pan American School in Kingsville Texas, a college preparatory school for kids from economically deprived families.
 At my age of 14 my first roommate was a twenty-one year old student from Kenya named Bengua.
 At the age of 14 I left my barrio family only to return for short holiday visits.
 Those Presbyterian folks are smart people.